 Directions from Wardlow: Google Map.
 Exit the A Line at Wardlow Station.
 Cross Wardlow Road and bike west on the sidewalk.
 Continue west on 34th Street, on the left where Wardlow veers right.
 At the end of 34th, go through the Earth Day gate and up the ramp to the river path.

 Directions from Downtown Long Beach: Google Map.
 Exit the A Line at Downtown Long Beach Station.
 Go south three blocks on the sidewalk on Pine Avenue.
 After crossing Shoreline Drive, enter the walk/bike path on the left.
 In the Shoreline/Aquarium area, the path can be pretty crowded with pedestrians.
-Keep right and turn right to ride along the water in the small harbor.
+Keep right and turn right to ride along the water in the small harbor - near the kid-friendly Aquarium of the Pacific.
 Round the lighthouse, and continue westward along the L.A.
 River.
 The path continues through another (sometimes crowded) Catalina Landing area.
 Continue west to the Golden Shore Marine Biological Reserve (wetlands).
-The path runs along the north of the wetlands, then turn right onto the L.A.
+The path runs along the north of the wetlands, then turns right onto the L.A.
 River path.

 Metro B (Red) Line